UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Tracer_define.rst

 Edit I/O options and namelist
 =============================

-:kbd:`namelist_top` and :kbd:`iodef.xml` should be modified for exporting the simulated tracer values:
+:kbd:`namelist_top` and :kbd:`iodef.xml` should be modified for exporting the simulated tracer values.
+Both of the files are located in :kbd:`EXP00`.

 :file:`iodef.xml`::